 Many retailers including Burberry and Clinique offer slick mobile sites on separate URLs – as opposed to a responsive site – offering additional payment options such as Apple Pay on product pages and easy to use navigation menus and product filtering options.

 According to eMarketer, 32% of global mobile users refrain from purchasing on mobile due to concerns over data privacy, while 31% are worried about security issues.

 Marketers who aren’t constantly indicating to customers that their information is secure and safe, run the risk of losing potential customers to competitors.

-Optimising the checkout process with triggered notifications can help to ease the burden of security concerns.
+Optimizing the checkout process with triggered notifications can help to ease the burden of security concerns.
 For example, customers can be offered a way to connect to a customer service representative if they display certain behavior such as hesitating during the checkout process for a set period of time.

 Bridging the gap

-Regardless of how well you optimise your site for mobile customers, there’s really is no way to forecast when mobile conversion rates will reach or surpass the levels of desktop.
+Regardless of how well you optimize your site for mobile customers, there’s really is no way to forecast when mobile conversion rates will reach or surpass the levels of desktop.
 But what we do know is that customers favor omnichannel experiences when engaging with brands and browsing the internet for products and services.

 In fact, there are still opportunities retailers can take bridge the gap between the mobile and desktop shopping experience in order to move leads through the sales funnel more effectively.

 Although mobile users are converting less it’s important for retailers to understand that customers are still using mobile devices for browsing products and services, considering a purchase or even adding products to a wish list or basket to review later.
 As a result, the mobile user experiences shouldn’t be neglected.